 At Symphony we are passionate about the learning journey the children and educators go on every day while they spend time in our environment.
-Our Curriculum is grounded in the Early Years Learning Framework
+Our program is grounded in the Early Years Learning Framework

 The Early Years Learning Framework underpins everything we do at Symphony Early Learning Centre.
 Here’s an extract providing an overview of the what the Early Years Learning Framework is all about.

 Child’s learning - The diversity in family life means that children experience belonging, being and becoming in many different ways.
 They bring their diverse experiences, perspectives, expectations, knowledge and skills to their learning.
 Children’s learning is dynamic, complex and holistic.
 Physical, social, emotional, personal, spiritual, creative, cognitive and linguistic aspects of learning are all intricately interwoven and interrelated.

 Making Learning "Visible" Learning should also be visible – so we document the learning and make it available for our children, our colleagues and our families so that everyone can see and contribute to the learning.
 Documentation takes many forms (eg art, conversations, photographs, learning stories, group observations etc) and allows a showcase for the children's skills, dispositions and abilities.
 In us all taking an interest in this display of the children's learning, we're demonstrating how proud we are of them and their 'being' and 'becoming'.

 Reflection And Continuous Improvement Our practices and documentation also allow us to 'reflect', which is a critical part of our professional practice as Early Childhood Educators – ensuring we are constantly reviewing what we do, how we do it, what we learned, what more we can learn, then researching and devising new opportunities for scaffolding and extending learning opportunities for the children and our learning community.
 Leading to the reality that we are all 'Learners' here at Symhony.